Balancing work and fertility demands is not easy – but reproductive leave can help | Business

 - Australia

-By Marian Baird, Elizabeth Hill and Sydney Colussi, University of Sydney Sydeny, Nov 25 (The Conversation) Balancing the competing demands of work and care, or “production” and “reproduction”, is traditionally a burden carried by women.
+By Marian Baird, Elizabeth Hill and Sydney Colussi, University of Sydney Sydney, Nov 26 (The Conversation) Balancing the competing demands of work and care, or “production” and “reproduction”, is traditionally a burden carried by women.

 As many women could tell you, this often comes at a personal cost.
 It is not uncommon for women involved in our research to report they forego promotions to accommodate their child caring or elder care responsibilities, or work part-time, and earn less, because full-time jobs are too inflexible.